Table of Contents:

 When the Financial Action Task Force was established in 1989 by a number of nations and international organizations, Anti-Money-Laundering practices gained more worldwide attention.

-Anti-Money-Laundering (AML), is the wider set of steps that financial institutions and businesses take to prevent bad actors from moving their illicit gains.
+Anti-Money-Laundering (AML) programs, encompass the wider set of steps that financial institutions and businesses take to prevent bad actors from moving their illicit gains.
 Principally, AML regulations hinder global criminal activities like terrorist financing and block the movement of funds owned by drug rings, human traffickers, and other criminals.
-Typical AML programs involve transaction monitoring, KYC compliance, identifying and reporting suspicious transactions to regulators, record keeping and auditing, etc.
+A typical AML compliance program involves transaction monitoring, KYC compliance, identifying and reporting suspicious transactions to regulators, record keeping and auditing, etc.

-KYC&AML practices are common in crypto, with centralized exchanges readily adopting them to comply with global financial regulations.
-It is not unusual for big exchanges like Coinbase or Binance to suspend accounts and pause withdrawals for some users due to suspicious account activity under the pretense of complying with these regulations.
+AML and KYC practices are common in crypto, with centralized exchanges readily adopting them to comply with global financial regulations.
+It is not unusual for big exchanges like Coinbase or Binance to suspend accounts and pause withdrawals for some users due to suspicious activity under the pretense of complying with these regulations.

 These measures, as well as the large amounts of data users need to provide to comply, as well as data breaches in the space, have raised concerns in the crypto space, where user privacy and decentralization are founding concepts and seen as the highest standards.
 However, critics have a hard time explaining how else bad actors could be discouraged from 'cleaning' illicit money through cryptocurrencies.